-Dkfm.
-Elisabeth Gürtler (AT) Ms. Gürtler has been a member of the Board of Directors since 2009 and is currently a member of the Compensation & Nomination Committee as well as the Audit Commitee.
+Dkfm Elisabeth Gürtler (AT) Ms. Gürtler has been a member of the Board of Directors since 2009 and is currently a member of the Audit Committee.
 She completed her business science studies with a master's degree, then built up an outstanding reputation, particularly as director of the world-famous Sacher Hotels in Vienna and Salzburg, in an area where premium quality plays a key role.
-From 1998 till 2012, Ms. Gürtler was a member of the Supervisory Board of Erste Group Bank AG.
-She was a member of the general council of the Austrian National Bank from 2004 to 2014 and is currently member of the Board of Directors of ATP Planungsund Beteiligungs AG in Innsbruck.
-Dr Thomas Rinderknecht (CH) Mr. Rinderknecht has been a member of the Board of Directors since April 2016 and is currently Chairman of the Audit Committee.
+From 1998 till 2012, Ms Gürtler was a member of the Supervisory Board of Erste Group Bank AG, and she was a member of the general council of the Austrian National Bank from 2004 to 2014.
+Currently Ms Gürtler is a member of the Board of Directors of ATP Planungs- und Beteiligungs AG in Innsbruck and since July 2019 President of the Supervisory Board of the Tiroler Museums.

+Dr Thomas Rinderknecht (CH) Mr Rinderknecht has been a member of the Board of Directors since April 2016 and is currently Chairman of the Audit Committee.
 He has a PhD in law and was admitted to the Bar in the Canton of Zurich in 1982.
-From 1984 onwards he worked as a freelance commercial attorney before becoming Senior Partner with the law firm Badertscher Rechtsanwälte AG, Zurich and Zug as of 2009.
-Since 1984 Mr. Rinderknecht has had numerous directorships on the boards of various unlisted companies in the healthcare/pharmaceutical/biotech branches and in the media, as well as in the industrial sector.
-With his background as a commercial attorney, Mr. Rinderknecht's legal expertise is of particular benefit to the Board of Directors.
+From 1984 onwards, he worked as a freelance commercial attorney before becoming Senior Partner with the law firm Badertscher Rechtsanwälte AG, Zurich and Zug, as of 2009.
+Since 1984, Mr Rinderknecht has had numerous directorships on the boards of various unlisted companies in the healthcare/pharmaceutical/biotech branches and in the media, as well as in the industrial sector.
+With his background as a commercial attorney, Mr Rinderknecht's legal expertise is of particular benefit to the Board of Directors.

-Silvio W. Denz (CH) Mr. Denz has been member of the Board of Directors since May 2018 and is currently member of the Corporate Sustainability Committee.
+Silvio W. Denz (CH) Mr Denz has been member of the Board of Directors since May 2018 and is currently member of the Compensation & Nomination Committees as well as of the Corporate Sustainability Committee.
 He is an entrepreneur active in the fields of luxury goods, wine, restaurants, hotels, art, and real estate.
 After a commercial training and professional positions in the financial, commercial, and marketing sector in Switzerland and in the USA, in 1980 he took over the management of Alrodo AG in Zurich and developed it into the largest perfumery chain in Switzerland.
 In 2000, he founded Lalique Group SA (formerly Art & Fragrance SA), a company active in the creation, marketing, and worldwide distribution of luxury goods, to which crystal manufacturer Lalique has belonged since 2008.
-Mr. Denz oversees the Group, which is listed in Switzerland, as Chairman of the Board of Directors and is its principle shareholder.
+Mr Denz oversees the Group, which is listed in Switzerland, as Chairman of the Board of Directors and is its principle shareholder.
 He is also a member of different non-listed Swiss investment companies.